mohamedtaha77/GTC-RealTime-Object-Detection/README.md

 # Real-Time Object Detection for Autonomous Vehicles

 ## 📌 Project Description
-This project focuses on building a deep learning–based **real-time object detection system** for autonomous vehicles.
-The goal is to reliably detect and classify key objects on the road.
-Such as pedestrians, vehicles, traffic signs, and obstacles, to support safe navigation under diverse environmental conditions.
+This project focuses on building a deep learning–based real-time object detection system for autonomous vehicles.
+The aim is to reliably detect and classify key objects on the road—such as pedestrians, vehicles, and cyclists—to support safe navigation under diverse environmental conditions.

-The model will be trained on publicly available autonomous driving datasets and deployed via a lightweight web interface that can process live video streams and display bounding boxes for detected objects in real time.
+The model will be trained on the **KITTI Object Detection Dataset**; however, for now, it has been processed with only a subset of 100 images, which have been cleaned and reformatted for YOLO-based training.
+Deployment will involve a lightweight demo application that can process live video streams and display bounding boxes in real time.

+---

-## 🚀 Phases
+## 🚀 Project Phases

-- **Data Preparation:** Image preprocessing and annotation formatting.
-- **EDA & Feature Engineering:** Class distribution analysis and data augmentation.
-- **Model Training & Validation:** Training models like YOLO, Faster R-CNN, or SSD, with evaluation using mAP (mean Average Precision) and FPS (inference speed).
+### **Phase 1: Data Preparation (✅ Completed)**
+- Collected and uploaded a **subset of the KITTI dataset** (100 images + labels).
+- Cleaned the dataset:
+  - Removed images without labels.
+  - Excluded empty label files.
+  - Detected and removed duplicate images.
-- **Deployment:** A demo web app for real-time video input detection with bounding boxes.
+  - Filtered out invalid/outlier bounding boxes.
+- Converted annotations from **KITTI format** to **YOLO format**.
+- Split dataset into **80% training** and **20% validation** sets.
+- Generated a `data.yaml` file for YOLO training.
+- Exported a `cleaning_report.json` documenting excluded files.
+- Packaged the final dataset as `kitti_yolo_prepared.zip`.

+### **Phase 2: EDA & Feature Engineering (Upcoming)**

+### **Phase 3: Model Training & Validation (Upcoming)**

+### **Phase 4: Deployment (Upcoming)**

+---

 ## ✅ Deliverables

-- A trained object detection model with evaluation metrics (accuracy, mAP, FPS).
-- A short report summarizing model performance.
-- A demo application showcasing real-time object detection on video streams.
+- **Phase 1 (Completed):**
+  - Cleaned dataset in YOLO format (`kitti_yolo_prepared.zip`).
+  - `data.yaml` file for YOLO training.
+  - `cleaning_report.json` with details of exclusions.